ivanhk/nanowhisper/README.md

 NanoWhisper is a minimal desktop speech-to-text app.
 Press a shortcut, speak, and the transcribed text is auto-pasted into your active application.
 That's it.

-Powered by OpenAI Whisper API and Google Gemini API.
+Powered by OpenAI Whisper API, Google Gemini API, and DashScope.
 Built with Tauri v2.

 ## How It Works

+Two recording modes (configurable in Settings):

+**Toggle mode:**
-1. Tap `Right ⌘` on macOS / `Right Ctrl` on Windows (customizable)
+1. Press `Right ⌘` on macOS / `Right Ctrl` on Windows
 2. Speak
-3. Tap again to stop — text is transcribed and pasted instantly
+3. Press again to stop — text is transcribed and pasted instantly

+**Hold mode:**
+1. Press and hold `Right ⌘` / `Right Ctrl`
+2. Speak
+3. Release to send — text is transcribed and pasted instantly

 ## Features